 Each diabetic eye disease can lead to severe vision impairment and blindness.

 Having high blood sugar levels almost all the time can damage tiny blood vessels in the retina, leading to the most common diabetic eye disease – diabetic retinopathy.
 The retina converts the light into a signal which is then transmitted to the brain by the optic nerve.

 This eye condition distorts the vision by causing blood vessels in the retina to bleed or leak fluid.
-The late stage of diabetic retinopathy causes proliferation of new abnormal blood vessels on the retina’s surface, leading to cell loss and scarring in the retina.
+The late stage of diabetic retinopathy causes the proliferation of new abnormal blood vessels on the retina’s surface, leading to cell loss and scarring in the retina.

 About half of diabetic retinopathy patients will develop diabetic macular edema at any stage of the disease.